stylHco/SmartAgriflex/README.md

 To set up the SmartAgriflex you need to have one IDE of your choice.
 (I am using Rider for the examples below).
-To take advantage of the full capabilities of the project make sure that you have python installed to run the python script for simulating live data injestion
+To take advantage of the full capabilities of the project make sure that you have python installed to run the python script for simulating live data ingestion

 # The Set Up